cmsc330spring25/spring25/projects/project5/project5.md

 > Yippee now we have more efficient AST's that require less computation every time we run them!

-In the first part of this project, you will implement a function `optimize : expr environment -> expr -> expr`,  which can partially evaluate and simplify the AST, using the following optimizations:
+In the first part of this project, you will implement a function `optimize : stmt -> stmt`,  which can partially evaluate and simplify the AST, using the following optimizations:

 ### Constant folding